Dass Restaurant (Ethiopian restaurant in Nairobi)

 Unlike other Ethiopian restaurants that serve humongous servings that encourage one to overindulge, Dass Restaurant serves portions that allow me to enjoy my food without getting too full.

-The first night I visited Dass Restaurant, my friend and I shared a mixed dish (price: 500 Ksh) that was enough for both of us with a little left over.
+The first night I visited Dass Restaurant, my friend and I shared a mixed dish (price: 500 Ksh).
+The dish was enough for both of us with a little left over.

 This was a far cry from the mixed dishes that we often ate at Red Sea or Habesha that can easily serve 4 people.